 Here are few differences between stack and heap memory in Java:

-1) Main difference between heap and stack is that stack memory is used to store local variables and function call, while heap memory is used to store objects in Java.
-No matter, where object is created in code e.g. as member variable, local variable or class variable, they are always created inside heap space in Java.
+1) The main difference between heap and stack is that stack memory is used to store local variables and function call while heap memory is used to store objects in Java.
+No matter, where the object is created in code e.g. as a member variable, local variable or class variable, they are always created inside heap space in Java.

-2) Each Thread in Java has there own stack which can be specified using -Xss JVM parameter, similarly you can also specify heap size of Java program using JVM option -Xms and -Xmx where -Xms is starting size of heap and -Xmx is maximum size of java heap. to learn more about JVM options see my post 10 JVM option Java programmer should know.
+2) Each Thread in Java has their own stack which can be specified using -Xss JVM parameter, similarly, you can also specify heap size of Java program using JVM option -Xms and -Xmx where -Xms is starting size of the heap and -Xmx is a maximum size of java heap. to learn more about JVM options see my post 10 JVM option Java programmer should know.

-5) Variables stored in stacks are only visible to the owner Thread, while objects created in heap are visible to all thread.
-In other words stack memory is kind of private memory of Java Threads, while heap memory is shared among all threads.
+5) Variables stored in stacks are only visible to the owner Thread while objects created in the heap are visible to all thread.
+In other words, stack memory is kind of private memory of Java Threads while heap memory is shared among all threads.

 That's all on the difference between Stack and Heap memory in Java.
 As I said, It’s important to understand what is heap and what is stack in Java and which kind of variables goes where, how you can run out of stack and heap memory in Java etc. Let us know if you are familiar with any other difference between stack and heap memory in java.